Bachelor of Medicine Bachelor of Surgery

 The course is only available to students on a full-time basis.

 Students must pass all units including all components of units in the course.

-Selection for the Bachelor of Medicine Bachelor of Surgery (BMBS) will be determined by undergraduate degree academic performance; an aptitude test (the Graduate Australian Medical School Admissions Test or GAMSAT) and an interview.
-Prior experience, connection and empathy with rural and regional living and a commitment to working within these areas will be taken into account.
-An Indigenous Entry Stream is also available for applicants who can demonstrate eligibility as an Indigenous Australian.
-For more information contact the School of Medicine (firstname.lastname@example.org).
+Selection for the Bachelor of Medicine Bachelor of Surgery (BMBS) will be determined by undergraduate degree academic performance; an aptitude test - the Graduate Australian Medical School Admissions Test (GAMSAT) or Medical College Admission Test (MCAT) and an interview.

 Applications are accepted from students who possess the skills and prerequisites required to complete the course, gain professional certification and practise safely.
 The inherent requirements of the course are listed in the document, BMBS Inherent Requirements (pdf 75k)